 I think that's one of our biggest things that we're being called to do, is to not just assume that everyone's having the same experience that we are.

 Okay, so good.
-Jeremie Kubicek, The Peace Index: A Five-Part Framework to Conquer Chaos and Find Fulfillment.
+Jeremie Kubicek, The Peace Index: A Five-Part Framework to Conquer Chaos and Find Fulfillment

 “Without personal peace, we're at war with ourselves and with the world.
 Look around you, it doesn't take long to witness unrest, disruption and chaos.
 We often settle for cynical minds and calloused hearts as a means of coping with the chaos.”

-Cynical minds and callused hearts, does that sound like anybody you know?
+Cynical minds and calloused hearts, does that sound like anybody you know?
 I'm like yep.
-It's like basically that's like burnout right there.
+It's basically that's like burnout right there.
 His groundbreaking Peace Index equips you to identify your perceived level of peace in five critical areas; purpose, people, place, personal health, and provision.
 So, that's a great one, very excited about that.

 And then Lee Richter is going to be speaking with Kary Oberbrunner about Blockchain Life: Making Sense of the Metaverse NFTs, Cryptocurrency, Virtual Reality, Augmented Reality, and Web3.
 I told you last week, I'm like, “No, I have heard these words before, but like what?”